renatoliveira/Apex-Code-Conventions/README.md

 * Prefer higher-level breaks to lower-level breaks.
 * Align the new line with the beginning of the expression at the same level on the previous line.
 * If the above rules lead to confusing code or to code that is squished up against the right margin, just indent 8 spaces (2 tabs) instead.
+* If a method signature is to great, break it so that each parameter goes to its own line.

 #### Examples